ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 # Connections

-_Connections_ are part of a specification that aims to standardize how pagination is exposed to clients.
+_Connections_ are a standardized way to expose pagination to clients.

 Instead of returning a list, we now return a _Connection_.